ericmedvet/slides/ml-2526/07-nb-knn.md

 ## Lab 2¹: comparison of ML techniques

 Consider the DataCo Smart Supply Chain for Big Data [Analysis dataset](https://data.mendeley.com/datasets/8gx2fvg2k6/5)
-- given the objective of classifying if an order is marked as late delivery, design an implement a ML procedure which answers the question:
+- given the objective of classifying if an order is marked as late delivery, design and implement a ML procedure which answers the question:
 .center[**what is the best classification technique?**]

-- given the objective of predicting the sales of each order, design an implement a ML procedure which answers the question:
+- given the objective of predicting the sales of each order, design and implement a ML procedure which answers the question:
 .center[**what is the best regression technique?**]

 .note[consider the ML techniques seen during the lectures]